ekarak/knx/README.md

 **New:** [Join the Gitter.im chatroom!](https://gitter.im/knx-js/Lobby)

-A feature-complete KNXnet/IP stack in pure Javascript, capable of talking multicast (routing) and unicast (tunneling).
+A feature-complete KNXnet/IP protocol stack in pure Javascript, capable of talking multicast (routing) and unicast (tunneling).
 Adding KNX to your Node.JS applications is now finally easy as pie.
 - Wide DPT (datapoint type) support (DPT1 - DPT20 supported)
 - Extensible Device support (binary lights, dimmers, ...)
 - You won't need to install a specialised eibd daemon with its arcane dependencies  and most importantly,